DarrianTalamantes/DEIMoS-Snakemake/README.md

 to activate envirnment you must use "source activate deimos" once envirnment is active you can then run this command "pip install -e ." (might only have to do this once.

+Explination on how the program works:

+1 Rule mzml2hdf: This rule uses the deimos.load function on all mzml files to turn them into h5 files.
+Specifically it seems to save MS levels.

+2.1 Rule factorize_qc:

+2.2